Taxes for New Interns

 After reading the “Curbside” go onto the next section for additional information and a walkthrough of taxes intended for graduating medical students with only 6 months of income (e.g. the first first 6 months of residency), as well as additional details and information regarding tax brackets and other important tax-related issues.

-You’ll be happy to learn that due to items such as moving expenses and taking the Lifetime Learning Credit (for your tuition on the last semester of medical school), new interns may not owe any federal tax at all when you file in the spring!
+You’ll be happy to learn that due to items such the Lifetime Learning Credit (for your tuition on the last semester of medical school if paid in 2019) and student interest deduction (if you consolidated in 2019 or started monthly loan repayments) interns may not owe much federal tax!

 Intern Taxes Curbside Consult